xwax/xwax.github.io/docs/relative_timecode.md

 ## The Patch

-In order to add these to xwax you have to slightly edit the source code before [[build_xwax_from_source|compiling xwax from this modified code]].
+In order to add these to xwax you have to slightly edit the source code before [compiling xwax from this modified code](build_xwax_from_source).
 The file you need to edit is timecoder.c.

 Open timecoder.c with a text editor find your preferred timecodes definition.
 Here we are using the Serato 2nd edition definition: